This post was originally part of a “30 Blog Posts in 30 Days” challenge I did with some of my clients, and it has been updated!

 1. Do Your Research

 The first step to any negotiation is to know your numbers.
-Get on The Google, and type in “[job name] salary [city].”
-A lot of times, industry publications (or random bloggers) will have compiled research on the salary statistics.
+Get on Google, and type in “[job name] salary [city].”
+A lot of times, industry publications (or bloggers, activists, etc) will have compiled research on the salary statistics.

 Some industries also have ~social media champions~, people who have compiled google docs of anonymous data for certain types of positions.
-This mostly exists in tech, but it wouldn’t hurt you to search Twitter to see if your job type exists!
+This mostly exists in tech, but it wouldn’t hurt you to search Twitter to see if someone has compiled research on salaries for your job type exists!

 Key Takeaway: The first step to any negotiation is to know your numbers.